braintree/braintree_ios/V5_MIGRATION.md

 ### Carthage
 You will need to add the `BraintreeThreeDSecure` framework to your project.
 See the Carthage docs for [integration instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

+*Note:* In v5, using the `--no-use-binaries` flag with `carthage update` may result in a timeout.

+*Note:* Long term support for Carthage is not guaranteed.
+Please update to SPM, if possible.
+Open a GitHub issue if there are concerns.

 ### Swift Package Manager

 The `BraintreeThreeDSecure` library does not currently support Swift Package Manager.
 It relies on a third party framework which we do not yet have in the `.xcframework` format.